Eric Dane: Personal life

 Dane married actress Rebecca Gayheart on October 29, 2004.
 They have two daughters together.
 In February 2018, Gayheart filed for divorce from Dane after 14 years of marriage, citing "irreconcilable differences".
+On March 7, 2025, Gayheart reportedly filed to request a dismissal of the divorce petition against Dane after 7 years of separation.

-In 2009, Dane made headlines when he was in a video that featured Dane, his wife and Kari Ann Peniche, nude and using drugs.
+In 2009, Dane made headlines when he was in a video that featured him, his wife and Kari Ann Peniche nude and using drugs.

-In June 2011, Dane entered a California treatment center to recover from a dependency on prescription drugs he had developed after suffering a sports injury.
+In June 2011, Dane entered a California treatment center to recover from a dependency on prescription drugs he had developed after suffering an injury.

 In April 2017, The Last Ship halted production through Memorial Day to allow Dane to deal with the depression he was battling.

+In April 2025, Dane announced his diagnosis of amyotrophic lateral sclerosis (ALS).
+He started experiencing symptoms in early 2024; by June 2025, he had completely lost function of his right arm and hand; by September 2025, his speech became slurred; by October 2025, he became wheelchair-bound.